Masturbation: Health effects

-The American Medical Association declared masturbation to be normal by consensus in 1972.
+The medical consensus is that masturbation is a medically healthy and psychologically normal habit.
+(Note: Scientific consensus and medical consensus) No causal relationship between masturbation and any form of mental or physical disorder has been found.
+It is found to be harmful only as a result of certain medical conditions such as Peyronie's disease, or the hard flaccid syndrome.
 It does not deplete one's body of energy or cause premature ejaculation.
-The medical consensus is that masturbation is a medically healthy and psychologically normal habit.
 According to the Merck Manual of Diagnosis and Therapy, "It is considered abnormal only when it inhibits partner-oriented behavior, is done in public, or is sufficiently compulsive to cause distress."

 Solitary masturbation is a sexual activity that is nearly free of risk of sexually transmitted infection.
 With two or more participants, the risk of sexually transmitted infection, while not eliminated, remains lower than with most forms of penetrative sex.
-Support for such a view and for making masturbation part of the American sex education curriculum led to the dismissal of US Surgeon General Joycelyn Elders during the Clinton administration.
+Support for such a view and for making masturbation part of the American sex education curriculum led to the dismissal as US Surgeon General of Joycelyn Elders during the Clinton administration.

 Benefits

 Masturbation among adolescents contributes to their developing a sense of mastery over sexual impulses, and it has a role in the physical and emotional development of prepubescents and pubescents.
 Sex therapists sometimes recommend that female patients take time to masturbate to orgasm; for example, to help improve sexual health and relationships, to help determine what is erotically pleasing to them, and because mutual masturbation can lead to more satisfying sexual relationships and added intimacy.
 Encyclopedia Britannica mentions the use of masturbation inside sex therapy, as does Human Sexuality: An Encyclopedia.
 Britannica also calls the idea that masturbation is physically harmful a "myth", and states that there is no evidence that it is an immature behavior.

 Mutual masturbation enables partners in a couple to reveal the "map to [their] pleasure centers", learning how they enjoy being touched.
 When intercourse is inconvenient or impractical, mutual masturbation affords couples the opportunity to obtain sexual release as often as desired.
 It is held in many mental health circles that masturbation can relieve depression and lead to a higher sense of self-esteem.
 When one partner in a relationship wants more sex than the other, masturbation can provide a balancing effect and promote a more harmonious relationship.

 In 2003, an Australian research team led by Graham Giles of The Cancer Council Australia found that males who masturbated frequently had a lower probability of developing prostate cancer, although they could not demonstrate a direct causation.
 A 2008 study concluded that frequent ejaculation between the ages of 20 and 40 was correlated with higher risk of developing prostate cancer, while frequent ejaculation in the sixth decade of life was found to be correlated with a lower risk.
 However, a larger 2016 study found that regular ejaculation markedly reduced prostate cancer risk in all age groups.